markonoo/astrovela-app/TECH_LEAD_REVIEW.md

 **Overall Assessment:** ✅ **READY FOR IMPLEMENTATION** (95% complete)

 The repository contains comprehensive documentation and implementation.
-The companion app is **fully implemented** with all core features, API endpoints, database schema, and integration points.
+The aura app is **fully implemented** with all core features, API endpoints, database schema, and integration points.
 Minor gaps exist in environment variable documentation and some API response type definitions, but these are non-blocking.

 **Confidence Level:** An autonomous agent could begin implementation immediately with **high confidence**.
 The 3 critical gaps identified are documentation-only and can be resolved during implementation.